Resilient-Labs/todo-list-2019-week05/README.md

 The second "Clear All" button was established to delete all task items present on the list (whether they were checked off or not).

 ### Lessons Learned :
 - I had some trouble with the toggling of items as "complete" using the checkboxes.
 In other words, the checkboxes would click and strike through the text present in each to-do list item but when clicked again the "line-through" style I added to each li would not disappear.
-I had to go through some research and look up the ".checked" property and set it within a conditional with the boolean value of true.
-This proved to be a simple solution that I was glad to find.
+I had to go through some research and look up the ".checked" property, and set it to the class belonging to the checkboxes, within a conditional with the boolean value of true.
+This proved to be a simple solution that I was glad to find toggled the line-through style in tandem with a checkbox being in "checked" status or not.
 - I also learned about event handling with this project and that there is a way to prevent some elements from behaving their default way using .preventDefault().
 - I learned to implement more debugging practices such as using console.log within my functions/conditionals.
 I also found adding comments was useful although I could be more concise with those comments.